 The estimated cost and budget for the program is KES 600, 000 to KES 3.94M each year.

 A quarterly report is compiled by KENCANSA to highlight the impact of KENCANSA FAPP as well as challenges experienced.
 A Program Officer from KENCANSA coordinates and carries out the monitoring and evaluation to ensure proper records are kept and provided in partnership with Kenyatta National Hospital.

 A knowledge assessment test is also conducted after each three months to gauge nutrition knowledge gained by patients as well as asses behavior change.

 Support and Participation

 Funds supporting the program are channeled through Kenya Cancer Association which facilitates and coordinates the program.

-Support and participation in KENCASA FAPP is open to individuals, organizations, corporates, governments and any entity or person who may be compelled to support in kind or in money.
+Support and participation in KENCANSA FAPP is open to individuals, organizations, corporates, governments and any entity or person who may be compelled to support in kind or in money.

 Support is open and one can reach Kenya Cancer Association through the contacts given here.